Steve Bond Testimony | Barrington

 Share this Article:

 There’s an urgency senior year as parents consider their kids’ readiness to face the world views of college.
-In March, Matt and I were compelled by the Spirit to not squander the chance to equip our 18-year-old sons, Grant and Ty, with Truth before their departure.
+In March, my friend, Matt, and I were compelled by the Spirit to not squander the chance to equip our 18-year-old sons, Grant and Ty, with Truth before their departure.
 We dads can unintentionally outsource the training up of our kids to preachers and small group leaders… but Solomon’s caution in Proverbs 3:1 “My son, do not forget my teaching, but let your heart keep my commandments” modeled the intimate privilege and obligation Matt and I owed our boys.

 And 18-year-olds can sleep in on Saturdays.
 But these two instead met on the patio under the shade trees with open Bibles covering topics we wish our dads had talked to us about as high schoolers: Salvation through LORD, sin, Savior, faith; the Holy Spirit in our lives; the sufficiency of our identities in Christ; the reality of sin and God’s righteousness; dealing with failure, disappointment, and fear; growing as Christ’s image bearers; why finding Christ-centered friends is essential; and putting on the armor of God.